gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 }
 ```

-You must add the `CompletePrevTx` event to `StoreEvent` to ensure accurate event tracking.
+To ensure accurate event tracking, include the `CompletePrevTx` event in the `StoreEvent` function.

 Okay, now let's create a function for selling attributes.

 Selling attributes is similar to executing the NFT transfer.
 In this case, we'll assign the attribute ID to the Tamagotchi contract.

 First, we'll write the function for the token transfer: